DantArenas/Ruby_Challenge/README.md

   ruby client.rb
 ```

-If client started ok, you will get this response:
+If the client started ok, you will get this response:
 ```
   Server: Connection established with Client Handler ID: (id)
   Server: You are the client #(number)